 My small-for-his-age 16 year old parishioner, after sitting in adult jail for three months, will be tried as an adult on felony charges.
-(He'd found a gun, which was stuffed in his waistband when he took a "friend's" empty wallet; when the police nabbed him at the Arby's store, he gave his brother's name at first.)
-No kid wants more to be good than Denzel, but -- with Bipolar, ADHD, IED, learning disabilities, borderline IQ, and the "school to prison pipeline" history of a disadvantaged child whose mom couldn't get him the help she knew he needed from age 5 -- he'll go to prison most likely, for 2 to 8 years.
+The story is that he had an unloaded gun stuffed in his waistband when he took a "friend's" empty wallet; when the police nabbed him at the Arby's, he gave his brother's name at first.
+(Later on it turned out there never was a gun, but this seemed to make no difference.)
+No kid wants more to be good than Denzel, but -- with BiPolar, ADHD, learning disabilities, borderline IQ, and the frustrations of his low-income mom who couldn't get the help she knew he needed from age 5 -- he'll likely go to prison for a few years.
 This time.

 He has the most engaged public defender I've encountered in a long time.
-She paid attention to Denzel's history, was able to get a continuance and order a second psychiatric evaluation before the bench trial is scheduled.
+She paid attention to Denzel's history, was able to get a continuance and a second psychiatric evaluation before the bench trial.
 But, she said, "There's no place the judge can send him for the treatment you're talking about.
 What you need to work on is prison reform!"

-Even with the best outcome we could hope (not guilty by reason of insanity), Denzel would still be facing a world of few choices and many pitfalls, with his incomprehension of reality, inability to understand consequences, and lack of impulse control.
-Denzel could not cope with learning that he was going back to jail for a month; he was escorted out shouting, crying, and struggling, by four officers.
-His mother wept, "My greatest fear has been that he won't be able to control himself, and he'll end up dead or in prison."
+Even with the best available outcome we could wish (a successful insanity plea), he would still be facing a world of few choices and many pitfalls.
+Denzel could not cope with learning that he was going back to jail for a month; he was escorted out shouting, crying, and struggling, by 4 officers.
+His mother wept, "My greatest fear has been that he'll end up dead or in prison for life."

-There is little unique about Denzel's story; to many families, it is predictable at every turn.
-It takes grand patterns to become the nation with the most incarcerated persons, proportionate to our population, in the whole world.
-Not only that: the USA, with five percent of the world's population and 25 percent of the world's inmates, has more people incarcerated than any other nation in the world.
-More than the "authoritarian regimes" and "terrorist states".
-More than China with all its people.
-According to the most recent counts, a one in a hundred person in the US is an inmate.
+To many US families, Denzel's story is predictable at every turn.
+It takes grand patterns to become the nation with the most incarcerated persons in the whole world.
+The USA, with 5 percent of the world's population, boasts 25 percent of the world's inmates.
+More prisoners than in any "authoritarian regimes" or "terrorist states".
+More than China.
+At recent counts, one in a hundred people in the US is an inmate.

 Break it out by demographics and the story is more disturbing.
 Incarceration is not an equal opportunity employer in this country.
-Currently, one out of 106 white men, one out of 36 Hispanic men, and one out of 15 African American men in the US is incarcerated.
+Currently, one out of 106 white men, one out of 36 Latino men, and one out of 15 African American men in the US is incarcerated.
 The imprisonment of Black males in South Africa under apartheid in 1993 was at the rate of 851 per 100,000.
 In the US in 2006 it was 4,789 per 100,000.

-A striking majority of inmates had school problems indicating learning disabilities, and/or did not finish high school.
+A striking majority of US inmates had school problems indicating learning disabilities, and/or did not finish high school.
 According to US Bureau of Justice, 56 percent of US inmates have psychiatric disabilities needing treatment.
-Socio-economic level and stability in the family of origin is a reliable predictor of who will go to prison, on the broad scale.
+Socioeconomic level and stability in the family of origin is a reliable predictor of who will go to prison.